 We found 5 family medicine practitioners who accept United Healthcare EPO near Vernon, TX.

-Dr. Adanna Amechi-Obigwe's area of specialization is family medicine.
-She accepts Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Adanna Amechi-Obigwe sees patients in Vernon, TX.
+Her medical specialty is family medicine.
+Dr. Amechi-Obigwe is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

-Dr. Randall Schaffner is a family practice physician.
-Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Schaffner accepts.
-Dr. Schaffner attended medical school at Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Dr. Randall Schaffner's specialty is family medicine.
+He graduated from Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine.
+Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Schaffner honors.

 Conditions / Treatments

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.